tstohn/ESGI.documentation/_docs/software-overview.md

 ```

 Options of the tool:
-- If the forward read consists of two separate reads in the 5'->3' direction, use the -- independent (-d) option together with the read separator [-] in the **bardcodePatternsFile** to indicate where one read ends and the other begins.
+- If the forward read consists of two separate reads in the 5'-->3' direction, use the *-- independent* (-d) option together with the read separator [-] in the **bardcodePatternsFile** to indicate where one read ends and the other begins.